nanasysim/assignment-1/README.md

-# Guide to Setting Up and Managing DigitalOcean with doctl and cloud-init
+# Guide to Setting Up a DigitalOcean Droplet with doctl and cloud-init

 ## Table of Contents
 1. [Introduction](#introduction)